Upsilon invariants of L-space cable knots: Acknowledgements

 \section{Acknowledgements}

 This work was started by computing the integral values of the $\Upsilon$-invariants of any torus knots.
-The author thanks for Min Hoon Kim in terms of the below.
+The author thanks for Min Hoon Kim.
 He told me the $\Upsilon$-invariant formula for the torus knots and the reference \cite{FK}.
 This became my motivation to compute the $\Upsilon$-invariants of the L-space cable knots.
 Furthermore, he gave me many useful comments for my earlier manuscript.
+The author would like to thank an anonymous referee for indicating several unclear points.